tkurzydym/blog/src/blog/2022/september/30-migrate-intj-to-vsc.md

 Figuring out all the shortcuts on how to navigate through code was pretty straight forward.
 It's just different than in IntelliJ.

-Some major examples:
+My most used shortcuts as example:

 ```
 Quick fix: option + enter -> cmd + .
 Search for file/type: double shift -> cmd + p
-Enter to open file -> Space to open file (from project browser)
+Project browser: Enter to open file -> Space to open file
-Format document: option + command + l -> cmd shift p > Format Document
+Format document: option + command + l -> cmd + shift + p > Format Document
 Organize Imports: cmd + shift + o -> shift + option + o
 ```

-When it comes to peek into java methods, call hierarchy and moving through implementation classes I found that IntelliJ has the upper hand.
+I learned that VS Codes action terminal accessed with `cmd + shift + p` is very powerful, I really like to use it.
+In IntelliJ you can access it via `cmd + shift + a`.

+When it comes to peeking into java methods, quicly viewing documentation, call hierarchy and moving through implementation classes I found that IntelliJ has the upper hand.
 Maybe I'm just still missing the correct extensions for VS Code, but it feels much better integrated and flawless in IntelliJ on how you can peek and navigate between objects.

 ### VS Code File Preview